johnathanvman/F6/index.md

 						Entrys = ["CDOM swoops down and swallows SUB's upper body before flying back into the air.
 She circles from a safe height as she finishes the tiny girl."]
 					}
 					if(s[5]=="Cave" && !unit(0).fled){
 						Entrys.push("CSUB yelps as DOM grabs her, one hand quickly silencing the screams.
-CDOM slowly drags her into the shadows, fangs ready. ") if(unit(s[1]).Slutty && unit(s[2]).willing){
+CDOMSHORT slowly drags her into the shadows, fangs ready. ") if(unit(s[1]).Slutty && unit(s[2]).willing){
 							Entrys[Entrys.length-1] += "From inside the darkness I hear sensual moaning and a wet slurping sound.
 Soon the moaning stops and all thats left is that sound of the batgirl feeding."
 						}else if(unit(s[1]).Funny){
-							Entrys[Entrys.length-1] += "From inside the darkness a wet slurping is the only sound to be heard, followed by "+choose(["a deep cackling!","the batgirl asking whose next...","loud laughter of the batgirl."])
+							Entrys[Entrys.length-1] += "From inside the darkness a wet slurping is the only sound to be heard, followed by "+choose(["a deep cackling!","the batgirl asking whose next...","creepy chuckling."])
 						}else if(unit(s[1]).Hungry){
 							Entrys[Entrys.length-1] += "From inside the darkness a wet slurping is the only sound to be heard, followed by a "+choose(["deep belch!","loud burp."])
 						}else{